pastas/pastas/doc/getting-started.rst

 Getting PASTAS
 --------------
-To get |Project|, there are several options available.
+To get Pastas, there are several options available.
 The easiest is to use the Python Package Index (`PyPI <https://pypi.python.org/pypi>`_), where many official python packages are gathered.
-To get the latest version of
-|Project|, open the Anaconda Prompt, a Windows Command Prompt (also called
-command window) or a Mac terminal and type::
+To get the latest version of Pastas, open the Anaconda Prompt, a Windows Command Prompt (also called command window) or a Mac terminal and type::

   pip install pastas

-|Project| will now be installed on your computer, including the packages
-necessary for |Project| to work properly (called dependencies in Python language).
+Pastas will now be installed on your computer, including the packages necessary for Pastas to work properly (called dependencies in Python language).

 It sometimes occurs that the automatic installation of the